khalid-hussain/shaheen/chap12.md

 time.
 However, if you are unable to capture Malaga due to stiff resistance of the enemy, which I doubt, then the ruler of Cadiz will come to your aid."

-Abu Abdullah thought that after assassinating Badr Bin Mughira, he had cleared every thorn in Ferdinand's path.
+Abu Abdullah thought that after assassinating Badr bin Mughira, he had cleared every thorn in Ferdinand's path.
 He was confident that his ally and patron would not burden his shoulders with another war.
 He would descend on Malaga like a storm and return after annihilating his enemies and after recognizing